 Five top tips to help you use a prop when you give a presentation.

 For more advice on how to use a prop when you are presenting, you can always attend a public presentation course.
-So, please don’t hesitate to get in touch.
+So, please don’t hesitate to get in touch when the time is right.

 “There’s two possible outcomes: if the result confirms the hypothesis, then you’ve made a discovery.
 If the result is contrary to the hypothesis, then you’ve made a discovery.”